cyanxiao/midori/README.md

 ### Parameters

-- `hostname`, `username`, `password`: Mitori needs these parameters to connect to the remote node via SSH.
+- `hostname`, `username`, `password`: Midori needs these parameters to connect to the remote node via SSH.
 - `repetitions`: The number of repetitions for the experiment.
 - `before_trial_cooling_time`: The cooling time before each trial, in seconds.
 - `trial_timespan`: The time span of each trial, in seconds.